kadimetla/doc-adk-training/training/module04-llmagent-deep-dive/lab-solution.md

 ## Goal

-In this lab, you will create a new "Pirate Translator" agent by duplicating and then modifying the "Echo" agent from Module 3.
+In this lab, you will create a new "Haiku Poet" agent by duplicating and then modifying the "Echo" agent from Module 3.
 This will demonstrate the power of prompt engineering and show how to build upon an existing agent's foundation.

-Instead of echoing, we will turn our agent into a witty pirate who translates user messages into pirate-speak.
+Instead of echoing, we will turn our agent into a wise poet who transforms user topics into haikus.

 ### Step 1: Prepare Your New Agent